Arkansas’ Wood pitches third no-hitter in CWS history, gets 19 strikeouts against Murray State

 “The only special thing was I didn’t want to go home.
 That’s it,” he said.
 “We’re not going home.
 We get to play tomorrow night.
 But it’s pretty cool.”

-Arkansas (49-14) plays another elimination game Tuesday night against the winner of Monday night’s game between LSU and UCLA.
+Arkansas (49-14) plays another elimination game Tuesday night against the loser of Monday night’s game between LSU and UCLA.

 Murray State (44-17), only the fourth No. 4 regional seed since 1999 to reach Omaha, went 0-2 in its first appearance.